JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ![System Emails View](system_emails_view.png)

-**(!!!)** Please note that outgoing emails sent by the demo sales stand are available to all testers.
+**(!!!)** Please note that outgoing emails sent by the demo sales stand available to all testers.

-Please use responsibly and don't use any confidential names / information there.
+Please use responsibly and don't use any confidential names/information there.
 Please note that information about the plugin you are testing might be exposed to other Beta program users, so please reach out to us if you can't allow that to happen - we'll arrange the private testing.

 ## Useful Links Related to the Marketplace Demo Instance